AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_prev_cleanup_labels_dialog"
 >title="Cleanup previous data view"
 >abstract="You have selected a new data view.
-The Content Analytics configuration for the previous selected data view is removed."
+The Content Analytics configuration for the previously selected data view is removed."

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_new_dialog"